xpack/xpack-build-box/ubuntu/16-xbb/README.md

 ```

 The following tests were performed on an Debian 9
-running on a ROCK Pi.
+running on a ROCK Pi 4 SBC.

 ```console
 $ docker run --interactive --tty ilegeul/ubuntu:arm64v8-16.04-xbb-v3.2